voken1/docs/token/airdrop_via_contract.rst

 ..
 NOTE::

-   We detected organized bulk use of airdrop contracts to receive vokens at low cost.
+   We detected organized bulk use of airdrop contracts to receive vokens at a low cost.

    Therefore,
    we decided to temporarily suspend the airdrop contract